pmocz/navier-stokes-spectral-python/README.md

 # navier-stokes-spectral-python
-Spectral Solver for Schrodinger-Poisson Quantum System
+Spectral Solver for Navier-Stokes Equations

 ## Create Your Own Navier-Stokes Spectral Method Simulation (With Python)